Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 16:20 So anyway, if you're thinking of overloading a class so that it can deal with different built-in operators,

-16:31 Actually, I kind of am coming away from this with the same feeling.
+16:31 Actually, I kind of am coming away from this the same feeling.

 16:35 It's like, I think I knew these.

-16:43 It's 'cause I often, at the very least, I wanna be able to sort things.
+16:43 It's because I often, at the very least, I want to be able to sort things.

 16:50 The one that I think is news to me, maybe the casting ones, but also the string formatting one.